 The lens was displayed at a USCG facility in Miami, Florida, but after the SC Maritime Museum was established in 2011, its members began the process of seeking the lens’ return to Georgetown.
 On July 31, 2014, a reception was held to welcome the lens into the museum’s collection on a 10-year loan from the Coast Guard.
 It’s handsomely displayed inside a replica of the top of the Georgetown lighthouse, where its welcoming warm light still beckons visitors.

 Reflections on the North Island Lighthouse

-Dan Christie, a resident of Akron, OH and the artist behind the painting above, recounts his 2008 tour of the Old Georgetown Light: “On one occasion the storm surge raised the water level to the bottom window of the lighthouse, which is easy to imagine.
+Dan Christie, a resident of Akron, Ohio and the artist below the painting above, recounts his 2008 tour of the Old Georgetown Light: “On one occasion the storm surge raised the water level to the bottom window of the lighthouse, which is easy to imagine.
 We loved the tour, and saw dolphins, pelicans, seashells, and even a bald eagle.
 I love South Carolina – thank you!”